Noble-Nomadic/Centinal/README.md

 - System peformance tracking: Basics complete
 - Logging system: Basics complete
 - Unit based memory system: Not started
-- Interpretor for commands: Not started
+- Interpretor for commands: Currently developing

 ## How it Works
 When the main file is run, it presents a simple CLI system to the user.